Children of narcissistic parents have a harder time dealing with their thoughts and emotions, even if they never show that to the world.

 As adults, much of what we go through have their undercurrents in our childhood.

-The unfortunate thing about being born to a narcissist and then being exposed to their behavioural abuse, is that one can lose sight of what is “real”.
+The unfortunate thing about being born to a narcissist and then being exposed to their behavioral abuse is that one can lose sight of what is “real”.

 1. You constantly doubt yourself.